 When Is A Divorce Decree Issued?

 The issue of the divorce decree is the last step in a divorce procedure.
 The decree is issued in two ways based on how your divorce is processed.

-- If your divorce went through a trial, then the judge examines all the evidence, weighs the testimonies and decides on the responsibilities of each partner towards child support, alimony, visitation, etc. Both the partners are legally bound to follow the decision of the court, and if one of the partners refuses to follow, the other can register a complaint against them.
+- If your divorce went through a trial, then the judge examines all the evidence, weighs the testimonies, and decides on the rights and responsibilities of each partner, especially spousal support towards child support, alimony, visitation, etc. Both partners are legally bound to follow the decision of the court, and if one of the partners refuses to follow, the other can register a complaint against them.

 The decree takes more time in the case of a trial than in mutual agreement.
 In both situations, the parties write up an agreement and sign.
 Then the judge signs it and puts a seal of approval.

 After the judge signs it, the decree is sent to the records office.
 Here the clerk enters the judgment and the date of the divorce in the court records.
 The copies are then mailed to each party or to the attorneys representing them.